What are the BMAs?

 To become a Blues Foundation voting member, join here.

-The 43rd Blues Music Awards will be held at the Renasant Convention Center in Downtown Memphis on Thursday, May 11, 2023.
-Congratulations to all winners and nominees!
+The 46th Blues Music Awards will be held at the Renasant Convention Center in Downtown Memphis, TN on Thursday, May 8, 2025.

 *voting open to Blues Foundation member only*